The relative hermitian duality functor: Some examples

 \section{Some examples}

-\begin{proposition} Any regular holonomic $\DXS$-module $\shm$ of D-type along a normal crossing divisor $Y\subset X$ (Definition \ref{def:Dtype}) locally admits an injective $\DXS$-linear morphism taking values in $\Db_{\XS/S}$.
-As a consequence $\Conj_{X,\ov X}^S(\shm)$ and $\bD\shm$ are locally cyclic. \end{proposition}
+\begin{proposition} Let us assume that $d_X>0$.
+Any regular holonomic $\DXS$-module $\shm$ of D-type along a normal crossing divisor $Y\subset X$ (Definition \ref{def:Dtype}) locally admits an injective $\DXS$-linear morphism taking values in $\Db_{\XS/S}$.
+Furthermore, $\Conj_{X,\ov X}^S(\shm)$ and $\bD\shm$ are locally cyclic up to $S$\nobreakdash-torsion. \end{proposition}